On the road(s) to the Standard Model: Geometry and Amplitudes

 \section{Geometry and Amplitudes}

 For simplicity, $O(4)\supset SU(2)\times U(1)$ invariance in the EWSB sector is assumed.
 We take the high energy limit and make use of the equivalence theorem.
+These approximation allow us to focus on a subset of possible modifications of the bosonic sector.
 The Higgs singlet field is denoted $h$, and the Goldstones swallowed by the $W$ and $Z$ bosons as $\varphi^a$, $a=1,2,3$.

 Let us start by defining our geometry from the scattering-matrix $S$ in order to depart from a common-place, basis-invariant magnitude in particle physics.
 Following the line-integral definition for general amplitudes valid also in the UV, we have ($S=1-i \mathcal A$):